dzhng/llamaflow/README.md

 - Everything is Typescript-first with responses fully validated & typed, works great with the excellent [zod](https://github.com/colinhacks/zod) package as a peer dep.
 - Chat based completion only - there are no plans to support traditional LLM completion.
 I believe chat inspired LLM APIs are where all foundation models are converging to, due to the steerability provided by having explicit separation of system & user prompts.

-If you are wondering why the name LLamaFlow - 🦙 LLama is a play on LLM.
+If you are wondering why the name LLamaFlow - 🦙 LLama is a play on LLM, inspired by the excellent [LlamaIndex](https://github.com/jerryjliu/llama_index).

 ## 🔨 Usage